-DSE and Parks Victoria fire fighters are gearing up for the fire season.By Cathy Walker
+DSE and Parks Victoria fire fighters are gearing up for the fire season.CATHY WALKER December 18, 2012 4:04am

 Against the backdrop of thousands of dead trees protruding from the water, the bright red fire tankers and a sea of people in lurid green overalls were a colourful addition to the shores of Winton Wetlands last week.